pyinstaller/pyinstaller/doc/source/Manual.rst

 The ``bundle_identifier`` will have the value you specify with the ``--osx-bundle-identifier=`` option.

-An ``Info.plist`` file is an important part of a Mac OS X app bundle.
+An ``Info.plist`` file is an important part of a MacÂ OSÂ X app bundle.
 (See the `Apple bundle overview`_ for a discussion of the contents of ``Info.plist``.)